 Your heart is what sends blood and oxygen to every other part of the body.
 When something affects the heart, it can pose a threat to the brain, lungs, and muscles.
 In combination with an existing condition or inadequate physical activity, cocaine can be even more dangerous to the heart and other organs.
 Typically, the first organs and body parts to suffer from worsening cardiovascular health include:

 - The brain – This vital organ becomes more susceptible to strokes

 - The lungs – Decreased blood flow can result in sharp, short breaths

 - The kidneys – If filtration of foreign chemicals is slowed, they can build up, causing even more harm

 - Fingers and toes – These are the lowest-priority body parts for the heart, as well as the farthest away

 Understand Cocaine and Your Heart at California Centers for Recovery

 Your heart health is important for living a long, healthy life.
 In exchange for all of the perceived benefits of cocaine, consider if this is a price worth paying.
 It may feel like it’s too late to make any meaningful change in your life, but that isn’t true.
 Circumstances and attitudes change all the time, and the next direction your life takes is up to you.

 The decision to remove yourself from cocaine addiction is not an easy one.
 Doing it alone can feel like an insurmountable task, but there is help.
-For years, California Centers for Recovery has been providing personalized, quality care to Manhattan Beach, CA. With cocaine’s ever-increasing prevalence in the social scene, it’s vital that we provide a cocaine detox program suited for all backgrounds.
+For years, California Centers for Recovery has been providing personalized, quality care in the South Bay Area.
+With cocaine’s ever-increasing prevalence in the social scene, it’s vital that we provide a cocaine detox program suited for all backgrounds.
 Reach out to learn more by calling 877.328.5682.